narwhalacademy/zebra-crossing/README.md

 ##### On social media & messaging apps

 - **Review the privacy settings on social media platforms and messaging apps you frequently use.** Check who can see your content, what information about you is being made public, and what you are sharing with third-party apps/advertisers.
+- **Wherever possible, turn off read receipts for messaging apps.** It may seem inconvenient at first, but in the long run you will have more privacy and freedom when people *don't* know if you've read their messages or not.
 - Here are links to and instructions for the most commonly-used platforms/apps:
   - **Platforms/apps with privacy settings available through a desktop browser:**
     - Facebook: [Privacy checkup](https://www.facebook.com/privacy/checkup/)